 However, these are really great for limited areas as well as uncertain distances within its tolerable limit.
 The Tangled Hose and the Expandable Hose do put up a friendly competition!

-The Sprinkler Hose, also known as the Soaker Hose, is the hose with has a lot of minute holes on its body.
+The Sprinkler Hose, also commonly known as the Soaker Hose, is the hose with has a lot of minute holes on its body.
+Most soaker hoses may not exactly have holes on the body but are constructed of materials that can weep.
 This one is laid out and it sprinkles water along its length from the holes.

 Did you ever see the hoses that firemen use?